-Greenspan, Henry.
 “Voices, Places, and Spaces” chapter in Remembering War, Genocide and other Human Rights Violations: Oral History, New Media and the Arts, ed.
-Steven High, University of Toronto Press, due 2014.
+Steven High, University of Toronto Press, 2014.

-Greenspan, Henry.
-“Survivor Testiomony,” chapter in The Oxford Handbook on Holocaust Studies, eds.
+“Survivor Testimony,” chapter in The Oxford Handbook on Holocaust Studies, eds.
 Peter Hayes and John Roth, Oxford University Press, 2010.